difference between male plants and female plants

 So, it’s wise to look out for pollen sacs at the same points where you find the buds, even on male plant parts.

 Understanding the anatomy of your plant makes it easier to sex them eventually; you need to know the basics.
-Both female and male plants give rise to flowers and pre-flowers respectively at the junction between branches and the main stem.
+Both male and female plants give rise to flowers and pre-flowers respectively at the junction between branches and the main stem.

 The first set of pre-flowers appear between the stalk of the main plant and the petiole (the stem of a fan leaf), mostly at the plant’s top.
 The truth is male plants tend to appear and develop earlier than females.